-Ambetter Insurance is health insurance.
-Its covered services include preventative and emergency care, therapy, behavioral health help, medications, maternity, and hospitalization.
+Ambetter health insurance's covered services include preventative and emergency care, therapy, behavioral health help, medications, maternity, and hospitalization.
 It is an on-exchange health insurance option in the Health Insurance Marketplace.

 Ambetter health insurance plans available include: Ambetter Essential Care (Bronze Plan), Ambetter Balanced Care (Silver Plan), and Ambetter Secure Care (Gold Plan).

 Members can track their claims 24/7 through the online portal, as well as connect with member services at any hour of the day.
 The subsidy estimator in the online account also helps members see how much they would receive for reimbursement for a treatment with their benefits.
 The subsidy may lower what you pay for the monthly premium charge.

 Ambetter provides more than just logistical tools for members.
 Many of the extra features they offer also send the message that they want their members to get healthier and stay healthier.
 These tools include a 24/7 nurse hotline that members can access for questions and medical needs.

-My Health Pays is Ambetter's rewards program to provide incentives for members to live healthier with better habits.
+My Health Pays™ is Ambetter's rewards program to provide incentives for members to live healthier with better habits.
 You can earn money for taking a survey provided by Ambetter, getting a flu shot, or having your wellness exam, and this money can go toward your next premium.
 Members can be reimbursed for gym membership payments as well.
 This rewards program promotes health and well-being among Ambetter members.
 While this program is great, it's only available in some of the states Ambetter services.

 Dental and vision coverage are available with Ambetter, but the benefits and availability of each are entirely specific to the state you live in and the type of health plan you've signed up for.
 Dental benefits, for example, is not available in Texas, but vision insurance is.
 Dental coverage includes exams, cleanings, and screenings, overall, and vision benefits include yearly eye exams and glasses or contacts.
 Those seeking vision coverage and dental benefits in addition to health insurance can find options through Ambetter.

 It's somewhat difficult to access specific information about the types of health plans Ambetter has.
 Its website primarily just explains the metal tiers (gold plan, silver plan, and bronze plan) as well as how essential health benefits are covered by every plan.
 To find out what kinds of plans these are, such as Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO), not to mention what prices and benefits you qualify for (like out-of-pocket expenses, copayments, deductibles, covered services specifics,and if you need prior authorization for certain medical services), you'll have to contact a representative.

-Ambetter plans are available in a select few states.
-These are Arkansas, Arizona, Florida, Georgia, Illinois, Indiana, Kansas, Massachusetts, Mississippi, Missouri, New Hampshire, Nevada, Ohio, Texas, and Washington.
-If you don't live in any of these states, then obviously Ambetter isn't an option for you.
+Ambetter plans are available in a some states.
+These include Arkansas, Florida, Georgia, Illinois, Indiana, Massachusetts, Mississippi, New Hampshire, Ohio, Texas, Washington, and Wisconsin.
+If you don't live in any of these states, then Ambetter may not be an option for you.